alexplash/project_cerebrus_public/README.md

 - `eeg/pipeline/eeg_pipeline.py`
   The production MacBook pipeline for live EEG streaming, classification, and websocket command emission.

+## Model Architectures

+Several PyTorch architectures were tested for classifying 100-sample EEG windows with two input channels into five command classes.

+### Flattened MLP

+`EEGFlattenedMLP` projects each two-channel EEG timestep into a higher-dimensional embedding, adds a learned positional embedding, flattens the full time window, and classifies it with a small MLP.

+This model is simple and fast, and it performed reasonably well.
+However, because it flattens the full sequence before classification, it does not have as strong an inductive bias for local temporal patterns in the EEG signal.

+### Transformer Encoder

+`EEGTransformerEncoder` projects the EEG window into token embeddings, prepends a learned classification token, adds positional embeddings, and applies multi-head self-attention followed by a feed-forward block.

+This architecture was tested to see whether attention over the full EEG window would help identify command-specific temporal relationships.
+In practice, it was the weakest performer in this experiment, likely because the dataset was small relative to the flexibility of the transformer.

+### 2D Convolutional Network

+`EEGConv2D` treats each EEG window as a small two-channel time-series image.
+Its first convolution spans the two input channels while moving across time, and its second convolution extracts higher-level temporal features before adaptive pooling and classification.

+This model performed better than the MLP and transformer, suggesting that local temporal structure and channel relationships were important for this EEG classification task.

+### Subtractive 2D Convolutional Network

+`EEGSubtractiveConv2D` was the best-performing architecture tested.
+It uses paired convolutional branches at each convolution stage, then subtracts one learned branch from the other with trainable scaling factors.

+This subtractive design matched the structure of the EEG setup well: the signal was already based on two frontal EEG channels with a reference electrode behind the left ear, and the model benefited from explicitly learning contrastive feature differences.
+Across validation trials, it achieved the strongest results, with about 77.7% average validation accuracy and about 84.5% best validation accuracy.

+The production EEG pipeline uses this subtractive convolutional model.

 ## Robot Control

 The robot side is built around the AiNex Raspberry Pi and its servo controller.